GulamJilani5/system-design/src/typeofsystems/integrationpattern/loadbalancer.md

 → Focused on where the load balancer operates in your network.

 #### 🔵 External Load Balancer
-    • Placed in front of the API Gateway or microservices directly.
+    • Sits at the front end of your application, It's responsible for receiving requests from external clients and directing them to the appropriate backend servers.
     • External load balancers are typically (almost always) server-side, as they are deployed as centralized infrastructure
       (hardware, software, or cloud-managed services) that handle incoming traffic and distribute it to backend servers.
-    • They sit between clients and servers, managing traffic flow transparently to the client.
+    • They sit between clients(Internet) and servers, This means it's intercepting incoming requests and deciding which server to send them to.
      Common Tools: AWS ELB/ALB, NGINX, HAProxy, Cloud Load Balancers.
 **Example:** Server Side Load Balancer.
 **Flow:** `Client ──► Load Balancer ──► API Gateway ──► Microservices.`